zachwe/tortoise-tts/README.md

 	`P` refers to the default, vanilla sampling method in `diffusion.py`.
 	To reiterate, this ***only*** is useful for the diffusion decoding path, after the autoregressive outputs are generated.
 Below are an explanation of experimental flags.
 Messing with these might impact performance, as these are exposed only if you know what you are doing.
 * `Half-Precision`: (attempts to) hint to PyTorch to auto-cast to float16 (half precision) for compute.
-Disabled by default, due to it making computations slower in most cases.
+Disabled by default, due to it making computations slower.
 * `Conditional Free`: a quality boosting improvement at the cost of some performance.
 Enabled by default, as I think the penaly is negligible in the end.

 After you fill everything out, click `Run`, and wait for your output in the output window.
 The sampled voice is also returned, but if you're using multiple files, it'll return the first file, rather than a combined file.